-Sure it shares the same name as the first I Carusi in Brunswick East (and originally they were both pizzaiola Pietro Barbagallo operations), but the feel between the two these days is a little different.
-For a start it’s stepped up a notch here with white linen tablecloths, then the altogether snappy Barkly Street frontage makes the mood here less industrial.
-But whatever the differences, we come here for the pizzas, all crispy thin bases with a fine balance of quality toppings.
-Sheer 12inch pizza bliss and labeled artisan for a reason.
+Sure it shares the same name as the first I Carusi in Brunswick East (and originally they were both pizzaiola Pietro Barbagallo operations), but the the two restaurants, these days, have quite a different feel.
+For a start, it’s stepped up a notch here with white linen tablecloths, then the altogether snappy Barkly Street frontage makes the mood here less industrial.
+But whatever the differences, we come here for the pizzas, the crispy thin bases with a fine balance of quality toppings are sheer 12-inch bliss and labeled "artisan" for good reason.

-It can be tricky to get a seat if most of St Kilda gets the pizza urge at the same time as you, but delayed gratification only adds to the thrill of a Caprese (fiore di latte and sopressa) or a No. 26 (gorgonzola, leeks and mozzarella), so it’s worth the occasional wait.
+It can be tricky to get a seat if most of St Kilda gets hungry at the same time as you, but delayed gratification only adds to the thrill of a Caprese (fiore di latte and sopressa) or a No. 26 (gorgonzola, leeks and mozzarella), so it’s worth the occasional wait.

-To stay or to go, it’s a contender for some of the best pizza in town.
-There’s also a bar upstairs where you can sit and wait for your table, or just your pizza.
+Whether you eat in or take away; I Carusi II is a contender for some of the best pizza in town.
+There’s also a bar upstairs where you can sit and wait for your table.